 The surface is also hard and slick, so seeds will not be embedded, and plants can slide underneath the plastic as they grow without sticking.

 There are, of course, other materials that come to mind.
 One is the bottom of another microgreen tray.
-In fact, many growers use the bottom of another tray to apply weight to microgreen seeds in the lower tray.
+Many growers use the bottom of another tray to apply weight to microgreen seeds in the lower tray.
 Thus, adding a hard surface and weight simultaneously to the tray.

-However, I don’t like this practice because the bottom of most microgreen trays are ribbed and impede the microgreens from growing laterally.
+However, I’m not too fond of this practice because the bottom of most microgreen trays are ribbed and impede the microgreens from growing laterally.
 Also, seed husks from the germinated microgreens and soil can stick to the bottom of the tray, making a mess if the upper tray is set down.

 I prefer a separate material that can easily be removed and placed vertically in the sink or a waste container and dealt with afterward.